denevawidya/My_Portfolio/README.md

 ## [Image Classification of Rocks, Papers, and Scissors](https://github.com/denevawidya/RPS_Image_Classification)

 The purpose of this project is to classify and predict the hand images of Rock, Paper, or Scissors.
-This using artificial neural network with TensorFlowThis program.
+This using artificial neural network with TensorFlow.

 <hr>